Individual Retirement Accounts

 If you are contributing the maximum annual amount to your 401(k), IRAs may be your next best investment option for retirement, and are available to anyone with earned income.

 Any earnings in a Roth IRA are federally tax free.
 Earnings in a Traditional IRA are tax-deferred until withdrawn in retirement when they are taxed at your current rate.
 Contributions to a Roth IRA can be withdrawn at any time.
 Withdrawals from a Traditional IRA before the age of 591/2 are subject to a 10% federal penalty.
-Anyone with earned income under the age of 701/2 can contribute to a Traditional IRA.
+Anyone with earned income can contribute to an IRA.
 Roth IRAs are restricted to those who do not exceed certain modified gross income limits.
 Traditional IRA contributions may be tax deductible.
 Roth contributions cannot be deducted.

 This is an employer established and funded Simplified IRA, where the employer can put up to 15% of your compensation into a special IRA account.
 Sole proprietors, the self-employed, may establish these plans for their own benefits.